MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 ## Working with the Activity drawer

-You can view more information about each activity, by clicking on the Activity iteself in the Activity log.
+You can view more information about each activity, by clicking on the Activity itself in the Activity log.
 This opens the Activity drawer which provides the following additional actions you can take on the file:

 - Matched policies: Click on the Matched policies link to see a list of policies this activity matched.
 - View raw data: Click on View raw data to see the actual data that was received from the app.